Modular Jump Gaussian Processes: Introduction

 \section{Introduction}

-We consider processes $Y(x): \mathbb{R}^d \rightarrow \mathbb{R}$ that are smooth for most of the surface except along a manifold of discontinuity which spatially partitions the response $Y(x)$ into two levels depending on $x$.
-One example of such a process is a computer simulation measuring the average transport time $Y(x)$ of material transport devices given their characteristics $x$ \citep{park2023active}.
+We consider processes $Y(x): \mathbb{R}^d \rightarrow \mathbb{R}$ that are smooth for most of the surface except along a manifold of discontinuity which spatially\footnote{Throughout the paper, we use ``spatial'' with reference to the input space, not ``geospatial'' locations on Earth.} partitions the response $Y(x)$ into two levels depending on $x$.
+One example of such a process is a computer simulation of an automated material handling vehicle (AMHV) transport system measuring the average transport time $Y(x)$ of material transport devices given their characteristics $x$ \citep{park2023active}.
 Usually, transport time is low, but when the devices are working at or near capacity transport time suddenly increases -- it ``jumps''.
 Other examples of jump dynamics exist in geostatistics \citep{kim2005analyzing}, physiology \citep{vieth1989fitting}, ecology \citep{toms2003piecewise}, and materials science \citep{park2022sequential}.
-Our interest is in jumps exhibited by computer simulation experiments, where $Y(x)$ models complex phenomena as a deterministic function of inputs $x$ at potentially great computational expense.
+We narrow our focus to jumps exhibited by computer simulation experiments, where $Y(x)$ models complex phenomena as a deterministic function of inputs $x$ at potentially great computational expense, although we expect our idea to be applicable to any data with jumps in the response.
 In this paper we consider jump processes with only two levels.